shaunluttin/project-management-approaches/pure-waterfall.md

     - Endgame Plans

 Put another way,
-- if you start on a trip with a plan to walk,
+- If you start on a trip with a plan to walk,
 - and midway through you decide to drive,
 - you can no longer usefully rely on guidance around walking.